daveyc/rktbatch/README.md

 ```
 ## Console commands

-`RKTBATCH` supports the MVS STOP command which is useful if the utility is running a started task.
-No other batch shell utility such as `COZBATCH` supports this feature.
+`RKTBATCH` implements the MVS STOP command, making it possible to stop the utility when it is running as a started task.
+Other batch shell utilities such as `COZBATCH` do not offer this capability.
 ```
 P MYJOB
 ```